 Schools have a legal duty to safeguard children and to work with parents and other agencies if we have concerns for a child's welfare.
 At Meanwood we are committed to Early Help - this means we work collaboratively and honestly with parents to address issues long before they reach a stage where Social Services might need to be involved.

-The Designated Safeguarding Leads at Meanwood who have the responsibility for child protection matters are: Mrs Vyse (headteacher,) Mrs Hart (children's welfare officer), Mrs Fletcher (deputy head), Mrs Hart (Family Liaison Officer) and Mrs Parker (Assistant Headteacher) The governor responsible for safeguarding is Cllr Pat Sullivan, Chair of Governors.
+The Designated Safeguarding Leads at Meanwood who have the responsibility for child protection matters are: Mrs Vyse (Headteacher,) Mrs Hart (Children's Welfare Officer), Mrs Fletcher (Deputy Head) and Mrs Parker (Assistant Headteacher) The Governor responsible for safeguarding is Cllr Pat Sullivan, Chair of Governors.

 Meanwood's Children's Welfare Officer is Mrs Helen Hart.